paug/AndroidMakersApp/README.md

 <h2>TODO</h2>

-- Update for 2018
+- Update for 2019
-- Improvements
-- Videos links
+- Go see the dashboard in Projects